peter-huang0402/tmp_test/README.md

             sdu     65:64   0 447.1G  0 disk
         ```

-         In my system there are 20 available ssds from sdb to sdu except sda used for operation system.
-So, I assign 20 SSDs to SOFA with 2 protecton groups, which means each group is assigned 10 SSDs.
+         In my system there are 20 available SSDs from sdb to sdu except sda used for operation system.
+So, I assign 20 SSDs to SOFA with 2 protection groups, which means each group is assigned with 10 SSDs.

         ```
             <property>